 Shaking or Pacing

 If your dog is stressed or anxious, he’ll have trouble settling down.
 Keep your eye out for symptoms such as shaking or pacing.
 If you notice he’s trembling or keeps pacing around your house, he’s probably feeling stressed or anxious.

 Make sure to pay attention to when he’s showing these signs.
 That will help you understand what exactly is making him stressed.

 If your dog is feeling stressed, he might start panting heavily.
 This is a really common behavior for anxious dogs.
 So if it’s not hot, and your dog hasn’t been performing any physical activity, his panting could mean he’s stressed or anxious.

 The same is true for drooling and lip licking.
-Open mouth breathing might encourage your dog’s salivary glands to start working, which results in drooling.
+Open mouth breathing—which panting is a form of—might encourage your dog’s salivary glands to start working, which results in drooling.
 Lip licking is usually a sign of appeasement with dogs.